douglas86/ci-project4-restaurant-booking-system/README.md

 - class method: class within class
 - private methods: def private_methods(self): helper functions
 - get_queryset: this is used for gathering data for get_context_data
-- get_context_data: this is for rendering data to template file
+- get_context_data: this is for rendering data to a template file

 order of classes within files: